818ajian/doc/notebook/1-GIS/Multisubsegments.md

 # Effect of Modifying the Nature of Sub-Segments

-This notebook illustrates a simple ray tracing simulation with different material properties for a single segment separating 2 rooms which contains multi subsegments.
-The notebook illustrates in details the whole steps.
+This notebook illustrates a simple ray tracing simulation.
+The environement is a building with 2 rooms.
+At the interface betweebn the two rooms there is a segment with 3 sub-segment whose material properties are changed in the simulation.
+The notebook illustrates in details the different steps of the simulation.
+First we need to import several specialized modules.

 ```python
 from pylayers.simul.link import *